 “This separate application would mean groundwater impacts would not have to be assessed against the principles of sustainable development, including intergenerational equity.”

 OCAA now has 28 days to file arguments and materials before a hearing date is listed in the Court of Appeals.

 Media contact - EDO Qld CEO Jo Bragg - 07 3211 4466

-Media materials: High quality aerial shots and photos of farmers are available.
+Media materials: High quality aerial shots are available.
 There is also raw drone over coal mine and coal pile footage.
 Please also refer to EDO Qld’s website for detailed background information including profiles of farmers.